ShayneEvans/csstats_scraper/README.md

-# csgostats_scraper
+# csgostats_scraper - Compare Your Stats With Friends in Minutes!
-Utilizes selenium to scrape a few statistics from csgostats.gg
+Utilizes selenium to scrape a stats from csgostats.gg with customizable start and end date parameters and display them to a google sheet.

 # Project Goal
 I created this script to compile a list of friends csgo stats utilizing Selenium on csgostats.gg and exported the data to a google sheet which can be viewed by all of us to talk trash and compare not so meaningful stats.